SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 #### *writeConfiguration(configFile :: String, configuration :: ConfigurationMap)*
 Stores a configuration map in the given file.
 All previous content of the file will be overwritten.
 The literal values *true* and *false* will be converted to "true" and "false", before being written to the configuration file.
 If *configFile* denotes an absolute path, the configuration will be saved in this file.
 Otherwise it will be saved relative to *kUserConfigDirectory* (see the [constants documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Constants-Reference#installation-paths-constantsahk) for reference).

+#### *getControllerConfiguration()*
+This function returns a representation of the file *Simulator Controller.config* which is located in the *Simulator Controller\Config* folder, which is located in your users *Documents* folder.
+The configuration object consists of information about the configured plugins and simulation applications and the available modes provided by the Simulator Controller.
+This file is created by the *Simulator Controller.exe* application and is updated on each startup.

 ***

 ## Tray Messages ([Functions.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Functions.ahk))